-Early in her career she was an Equity, AFTRA and SAG actress.
+Early in her career Joan was an Equity, AFTRA and SAG actress.
 She later became a teaching artist for Henry St Settlement, Young Playwrights and Theatre for a New Audience.
 Joan went on to teach in New York City Public Schools where she was also a staff developer and at Fordham University as an adjunct professor for both under graduate and graduate classes.

-Joan is a member of the playwright/directors unit of the Actors Studio, The New York Madness Company, The Episcopal Actors Guild, the League of Independent Theatre, the Dramatists Guild, New York Women In Film and Television and the Society of Stage Directors & Choreographers.
+Joan is a member of the playwright/directors unit of the Actors Studio, The Episcopal Actors Guild, the League of Independent Theatre, the Dramatists Guild, New York Women In Film and Television and the Society of Stage Directors & Choreographers.
 She is a voting member for the New York Innovative Theatre Awards Artistic Achievement committee.
 Joan is also an ex-officio Vice President for Programming on the Executive Board of Directors of the League of Professional Theatre Women.

 Ego Actus Biographies: Bruce A!
 Kraemer

 Bruce A!
 Kraemer (producer, playwright and designer) is the producer of all Ego Actus shows.
-He directed Almost 13 to sold out audiences in the United Solo festival, the Edinburgh Festival Fringe, the Capitol Fringe, aand the Edmonton Festivalss.
+He directed Almost 13 in the United Solo festival, the Edinburgh Festival Fringe, the Capitol Fringe, aand the Edmonton Festivalss.